takeshibx/first-validation/README.md

 ```

 We are going to be working on some fixes, to be proposed to the *upstream
-repostory* at <https://github.com/nipraxis/first-validation>.
+repository* at <https://github.com/nipraxis/first-validation>.
 The upstream repository is the repository from which you created your fork above.

 Whenever we work on a new set of changes we make a new *branch*.